Time-Varying Optimization of LTI Systems via Projected Primal-Dual Gradient Flows: Problem Formulation

-Given any time-varying and unknown exogenous input $w_t$ to \eqref{eq:plantModel}, we focus on the problem of regulating the plant to the solutions of the time-varying optimization problem: where for all $t \in \realpos$, $\map{\phi_t}{\real^m}{\real}$, $\map{\psi_t}{\real^p}{\real}$, $t \mapsto K_t \in \real^{r \times p}$ and $t \mapsto e_t \in \real^r$ describe a time-varying output constraint, and $\mc U \subseteq \real^m$ is a convex set describing an input constraint.
-Problem \eqref{opt:objectiveproblem} formalizes a regulation problem, where the objective is to select an optimal input-output pair $(u^*_t, y^*_t)$ that minimizes the cost specified by the functions $\phi_t$ and $\psi_t$.
-We note that, because the cost functions and constraints are time-varying, the optimal solutions of \eqref{opt:objectiveproblem} describe optimal trajectories.
-We impose the following regularity assumptions on the temporal evolution of problem~\eqref{opt:objectiveproblem}.
+Given any time-varying and unknown exogenous input $w_t$ to \eqref{eq:plantModel}, we focus on the problem of regulating the plant to the solutions of the following time-varying optimization problem: where for all $t \in \realpos$, $\map{\phi_t}{\real^m}{\real}$, $\map{\psi_t}{\real^p}{\real}$.
+Moreover, the maps $t \mapsto K_t \in \real^{r \times p}$ and $t \mapsto e_t \in \real^r$ describe a time-varying output constraint, while $\mc U \subseteq \real^m$ denotes a closed and convex set describing constraints on the input.
+Problem \eqref{opt:objectiveproblem} formalizes a regulation problem, where the objective is to select an optimal input-output pair $(u^*_t, y^*_t)$ that minimizes the cost specified by the loss functions $\phi_t$ and $\psi_t$.
+We note that, because cost functions and constraints are time-varying, the solutions of \eqref{opt:objectiveproblem} are also time-varying, and thus they characterize optimal trajectories.
+We impose the following regularity assumptions on the temporal evolution of~\eqref{opt:objectiveproblem}.